|

 a.
 Some small and medium-size organizations often buy PCs

 preconfigured with the software that they desire.
-That is, these companies
+That is, these companies specify

-operating system and a list of applications, and the PC vendor loads that
+an operating system and a list of applications, and the PC vendor loads that

 software ahead of time.
-If the operating system comes with an application that
+If the operating system comes with an application that the

-organization does not want, then it must take steps to remove that application
+organization does not want, then it must take steps to remove that application on

-PC that comes in the door.
+every PC that comes in the door.
 If, further, the operating system vendor does not

-facilitate the removal of the application, the organization may have to
+facilitate the removal of the application, the organization may have to expend

 considerable time and energy determining how to perform the removal.